Ingress (video game): Criticism and incidents

 Some players have attracted the attention of law enforcement while playing the game, and hence commentary on the interaction of augmented reality games with real life.
 Because it can take some time for players to successfully "hack" a portal, they can draw the attention of law enforcement.
 In addition, some players play while driving slowly around an area, which is not recommended by the game developers and attracts the attention of law enforcement.
 The Center for Internet Security recommended that law enforcement officers be apprised of the game, and warned that it may be difficult to determine if a malicious actor is using the game as a cover.
 Furthermore, players have used unofficial apps to stalk each other.

 In 2014, a 16-year-old player in Brazil died after being hit by a bus while playing.
 In 2015, an Irish player fell into the sea and drowned while trying to capture Poolbeg Lighthouse at night.

 In September 2019, Niantic informed their player base that XM anomaly events would be a paid event going forward.
-This was done as a surprise with the next anomaly approaching four weeks.
-Another criticism for the paid events is the events are organized by players with what can be seen as minor involvement from Niantic.
+This was done as a surprise with the next anomaly approaching in four weeks.
+This change was reverted as a result of the COVID-19 pandemic.

+Another criticism for the paid events is the events are organized by players with minor involvement from Niantic.